smancke/guble/README.md

 * Change time from iso to timestamp
 * Client: (Re)-Setup of subscriptions after client reconnect
 * Stable Java-Script Client: https://github.com/smancke/guble-js
+* Correct behaviour for receive command with maxCount on subtopics
+* Make Notification Messages optional by client configuration
+* Cancel of fetch in the message store and multiple concurrent fetch Commands for the same topic

 ## Roadmap Release 0.3
 * Cleanup, documentation, and test coverage of the gcm connector
 * Authentication and Access Management
 * Configuration of a cross origin policy
 * Configuration of different persistant strategies for topics
+* Client configurable message size limit with fetching by url

 ## Roadmap Release 0.4
 * Replication across multiple Servers